Teres Major Muscle - Attachments, Action & Innervation

 Insertion: (distal attachments)

 a.
-Middle part of the greater tubercle of the humerus.
+Superior aspect of the greater tubercle of the humerus.

 a.
-Laterally rotates the arm at the shoulder (glenohumeral) joint.
+Helps the deltoid muscle initiate the abduction of the arm at the shoulder (glenohumeral) joint.

 b.
 Helps stablize the shoulder by drawing the humerus toward the glenoid fossa of the scapula.